Blackman's Church of Africa Presbyterian: The predecessor churches

-In the next year, concerned by the lack of African education in Nyasaland outside of European-controlled missions, he unveiled plans for a Nyasaland Black Man's Educational Society.
-This achieved little success because only a little money was available to provide schools or teachers, but he continued to operate several schools associated with his church for some years.
-In 1935 his congregation united with two other African initiated churches in the north of Nyasaland under the name of the Blackman's Church of Africa Presbyterian, although the three churches retained significant independence.

-Political activist

-In the 1930s and 1940s, Mwase was also involved in politics through the Northern Province Native Association.
-Although the account of McCracken, the main source for Mwase’s activities, ends in 1940 and the exact date of his death is unknown, he provided evidence to the Abrahams Commission when it visited Nyasaland in 1946 and it is recorded that he died in the mid-1940s.

 Yafet Mkandawire

 Yafet Mkandawire (first name sometimes spelled "Yaphet") was an ordained minister of the United Free Church of Scotland and Church of Central Africa Presbyterian.
 In 1932 he left the latter, and became the founder of an African initiated church and teacher.
 He was active as a pastor and teacher until 1940s but there is no subsequent record of his activities.

 Early life and ordination

 Little has been published about Mkandawire’s early life, and his birth date and parentage are not recorded.
 It is known that he studied at Livingstonia mission and completed a theology course there, becoming a teacher and licensed preacher, although the date is not recorded.
 After a significant delay, he was ordained into the United Free Church of Scotland in 1918 and assigned to work in the Livingstonia congregations under the direction of Dr Robert Laws.
 In 1927, he became the first African treasurer of the Livingstonia presbytery and in 1928 was appointed to be pastor of two congregations on the shore of Lake Malawi, near Chilumba.